xperiandri/Elmish.Uno/README.md

 Not at all! 🙂

 It’s true that static views aren’t as composable as dynamic views.
-It’s also true that at the time of writing, there are no solid, production-ready dynamic UI libraries for WPF (though there are no lack of half-finished attempts or proof-of-concepts: [Elmish.WPF.Dynamic](https://github.com/cmeeren/Elmish.WPF.Dynamic), [Fabulous.WPF](https://github.com/TimLariviere/Fabulous.WPF), [Skylight](https://github.com/gerardtoconnor/Skylight), [Uil](https://github.com/elmish/Uil)).
-Heck, it’s even true that Elmish.WPF was originally created with static views due to the difficulty of creating a dynamic UI library, as described in [issue #1](https://github.com/elmish/Elmish.WPF/issues/1).
+It’s also true that at the time of writing, there are no solid, production-ready dynamic UI libraries for WPF (though there are no lack of half-finished attempts or proof-of-concepts: [Elmish.Uno.Dynamic](https://github.com/cmeeren/Elmish.Uno.Dynamic), [Fabulous.WPF](https://github.com/TimLariviere/Fabulous.WPF), [Skylight](https://github.com/gerardtoconnor/Skylight), [Uil](https://github.com/elmish/Uil)).
+Heck, it’s even true that Elmish.Uno was originally created with static views due to the difficulty of creating a dynamic UI library, as described in [issue #1](https://github.com/elmish/Elmish.Uno/issues/1).

 However, Elmish.Uno’s static-view-based solution has several unique benefits: